#1960s #1970s #1980s

 Diana brought her presence to two Agatha Christie productions on the big and wee screen.
 In the TV Movie, Witness to the Prosecution (1982) she starred alongside an all-star cast.
 This movie tells how a man is accused of killing an old woman with all the evidence indicating that he is the murderer.
 His alibi can only be confirmed by his German wife (played by Diana).
 His wife, however, is the chief witness for the prosecution.
 The New York Times praised Diana for her “subtle and effective use of a Dietrichlike accent”.

-Other characters are also subjected to her barbed comments and her behaviours towards each of them leads to one of them murdering her.
+Other characters are also subjected to her barbed comments and her behaviours towards each of them lead to one of them murdering her.
 Diana, however, seemed to have fun in this role where she sings a musical number, You’re the Top with co-star Maggie Smith.
-Diana steals the show with her performance in this adaptation from Award winning screenwriter, Anthony Schaffer.
+Diana steals the show with her performance in this adaptation from Award-winning screenwriter, Anthony Shaffer.
 Her stunning and outlandish wardrobe was designed by Anthony Powell, who later worked on Death on the Nile.

 What a Character Blogathon 2020 No 27

 This post was added to Outspoken & Freckled, Paula’s Cinema Club and Once Upon a Screen 9th What a Character Blogathon!
 Other reviews with these casts include Diana Rigg in Doctor Who.
 Morecambe and Wise in MGM Moments.
 Patrick Mcnee in Frasier, Murder She Wrote, The Ray Bradbury Theatre, Hotel, The Love Boat, Hart to Hart and Magnum PI.
-Telly Savalas in Kelly’s Heroes, Beyond the Poseidon Adventure, Buona Sera Mrs Campbell, The Man from U.N.C.L.E, The Five Daughters Affair S3 Ep28 and 29 / The Karate Killers and The Cartier Affair.
-Maggie Smith starred in Death on the Nile.
+Telly Savalas in Kelly’s Heroes, Buona Sera Mrs Campbell, Beyond the Poseidon Adventure, The Man from U.N.C.L.E, The Five Daughters Affair S3 Ep28 and 29 / The Karate Killers and The Cartier Affair.
+Maggie Smith starred in A Room with a View and Death on the Nile.
 Peter Ustinov starred in Appointment with Death and Death on the Nile.